moby/moby/docs/reference/commandline/dockerd.md

 1
 ```

 ##### On Linux

 The default location of the configuration file on Linux is
 `/etc/docker/daemon.json`.
-The `--config-file` flag can be used to specify a
+Use the `--config-file` flag to specify a
 non-default location.

-This is a full example of the allowed configuration options on Linux:
+The following is a full example of the allowed configuration options on Linux:

 ```json
 {